-The user is any Active Directory domain user who has permissions to join computers to the Active Directory domain.
+The user is any Active Directory domain user who has permissions to join machines to the Active Directory domain.
 The domain-name is the name of the domain to join the Linux machine to.

-Verify domain membership The Delivery Controller requires that all VDA machines (Windows and Linux VDAs) have a computer object in [Active Directory](#).
+Verify domain membership The Delivery Controller requires that all VDA machines (Windows and Linux VDAs) have a computer object in Active Directory.
 To verify that a Centrify-joined Linux machine is on the domain:

 '''

-1 su -

-2

-3 adinfo
+1 sudo adinfo

 '''